knthmn/docker-borgmatic-rclone/README.md

 Volumes:
-* `/mnt/source`: mounting files to backup.
+* `/mnt/source`: used to mount files that need to be backed up
-* `/mnt/repo`: the borg repository.
-The folder rclone will upload to.
+* `/mnt/repo`: borg repository, rclone always uploads this folder
-* `/mnt/rclone_config`: directory for rclone config file storing the credentials for the destination.
+* `/mnt/rclone_config`: directory for rclone config
-* `/mnt/borgmatic`: directory for borgmatic configs.
-Note any consistency checks defined in the configs are ignored.
+* `/mnt/borgmatic`: directory for borgmatic yaml files
-* `/mnt/borg_cache`: borg cache
+* `/mnt/borg_cache`: directory for borg cache
-* `/mnt/borg_config`: borg config
+* `/mnt/borg_config`: directory for borg config

 The container will run the following two cron tasks.
 Both tasks share a mutex lock so there is at most one task running.
 * create and prune: schedule specified by `CRON_CREATE`, which runs `borgmatic create prune` for all the borgmatic configurations, and upload the repo to `DESTINATION` by using `rclone`.
 * check: schedule specified by `CRON_CHECK`, which runs `borgmatic check` on the repo.

-The container also has the following features
+The image also has the following features
 * A different user for the borg repo can be set using `GID` and `UID`.
 By default `root:root` is used.
 * healthchecks.io can be used to monitor the jobs by setting `CHECKURL_CREATE` and `CHECKURL_CHECK`.
 * The create task can be run at the start of the container by setting `AT_START=1`.